Address: Paul G. Allen Center for Computer Science & Engineering Box 352350 185 Stevens Way Seattle, WA 98195-2350

 I am interested in developing statistical machine learning algorithms which aim to address the problem of high-dimensionality in systems biology applications.
 Those include identifying expression features that are conserved across multiple independent gene expression datasets and are likely to represent important molecular events underlying the cancer; and identifying robust biomarkers that can predict sensitivity of cancer patients to different chemotherapy drugs, with the long-term goal of introducing a promising way for personalized therapy.
 In my PhD thesis, I am proposing to develop a novel network learning framework to discover important molecular events in Alzheimer's disease progression.

 Su-In Lee*, Safiye Celik*, Benjamin A Logsdon, Scott M. Lundberg, Timothy J Martins, Vivian G Oehler, Elihu H Estey, Chris P Miller, Sylvia Chien, Akanksha Saxena, Anthony Blau and Pamela S Becker.
-An integrative framework for prioritizing candidate molecular markers reveals a novel driver for sensitivity to topoisomerase II inhibitors. (in revision with Nature Communications) (* means equal contribution)
+MERGE: An integrative multi-omic framework to prioritize molecular markers for precision oncology. (in press at Nature Communications) (* means equal contribution)

 Safiye Celik, Benjamin A Logsdon, Stephanie Battle, Charles W Drescher, Mara Rendi, David Hawkins and Su-In Lee.
 Extracting a low-dimensional description of multiple gene expression datasets reveals a potential driver for tumor-associated stroma in ovarian cancer.
 Genome Medicine 2016 Jun 10;8(1):66. [paper link] [project website]